Moving Santa Paper Plate Craft For Kids [Free Template]

 - Next, glue the roof to the bottom of the paper plate.

 - Place the chimney on top of the roof, and align the slit to be in the middle of the chimney.
-Glue the chimney in place.
+Glue the chimney base and outer edges of the top only.
+You need the middle to be separate from the paper plate so Santa can go up and down.

 - Now, attach the snowflake stickers around the paper plate.